benfmiller/rcfiles/README.md

 ```
 for the full setup

-If you can't install anything, run
+If you can't install anything/don't have root, run
 ```bash
 ~/rcfiles/deploy_no_install.sh
 ```